br3ndonland/inboard/README.md

     - `"/app/inboard/gunicorn_conf.py"` (the default file provided with the Docker image)
   - Custom:
     - `GUNICORN_CONF="/app/package/custom_gunicorn_conf.py"`
+  - Notes
     - Feel free to use the [`gunicorn_conf.py`](./inboard/gunicorn_conf.py) from this repo as a starting point for your own custom configuration.
+    - `GUNICORN_CONF` accepts a file path, instead of a module path, because Gunicorn is typically only run from within Docker, where the file path will be predictable.
 - `HOST`: Host IP address (inside of the container) where Gunicorn will listen for requests.
   - Default: `"0.0.0.0"`
   - Custom: _TODO_